sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-k3s-and-rancher-using-helm-and-manage-raspberry-pi-cm4-cluster.md

 22. Wait 120 seconds for Rancher
 23. Display all pods and check status of rancher pods.
 24. Display the Rancher dashboard URL
-25. Copy the URL and put it into the address bat into your web browser.
+25. Copy the URL and put it into the address bar into your web browser.
 26. Then login to Rancher using initial password test123 and login: admin.
 27. Copy the token
 28. Copy IP address of the master node